 When I was 17, after starting performing arts school, I suddenly had a huge flare-up that wouldn’t go away.
 I ended up being put on a chemo-based drug that changed my life forever.
 It damaged my liver, caused me to lose my hair, and left me disabled.
 By the time I was 18 I had arthritis in every joint in my body.
 I was wheelchair-bound, I couldn’t feed myself because my elbows were too stiff to bend and reach my mouth, I couldn’t chew food because my jaw was so stiff and I couldn’t even sit up straight because my hips were too stiff.
 I left college and never got to go to uni, or go traveling with my friends; I really lost out on those late teenage years.

 You see, I needed to get that sick.
 Had I just been a bit ill, with some arthritis that was mainly manageable, I never would have worked as hard as I did to find the answers that led me to that missing piece.
 My destiny was to get that sick.

-Something within me (what I now know to be an inner knowing, instilled in me by my mum who always believed we’d find a way) knew that disability wasn’t going to be my story; remission was.
+Something within me (what I now know to be an inner knowing, instilled in me by my mum who always believed we’d find a way) knew that disability wasn’t going to be my story; wellness was.

-I decided that sitting at an obtuse angle waiting for someone to come in and feed me mush and take me to the toilet wasn’t enough, and that I would get better.
+I decided that sitting at an obtuse angle waiting for someone to come in and feed me mush and take me to the toilet wasn’t enough and that I would get better.

 I didn’t go into remission the next year or even 5 years later.
 I was 29 when I went into remission.
 Over a decade after setting off on my journey of self-discovery and 27 years after being diagnosed with a debilitating, inflammatory autoimmune disease.